IronGarden16/100DaysOfCode/Log.md

 I found out that there is a new version of Vue.
 So without hesitation, I updated my project's dependency.
 On the new version of Vue, there is a change of syntax for slots.
 So, I refactored my project to use the new syntax.

+## Day 7: A new list
+I believe my old list of transaction isn't really that nice.
+So I redesigned it.
+I stopped using the data table and just used a `v-list`.
+It gives a much better look just like a native android app.
+For today, I also added the login persistence.